QuantEcon/lecture-source-py/source/rst/parallelization.rst

 A Warning
 ---------

-Parallelization works well in the outer loop of the last example because the individual tasks inside the loop are independent of eachother.
+Parallelization works well in the outer loop of the last example because the individual tasks inside the loop are independent of each other.

 If this independence fails then parallelization is often problematic.